Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Various factors can contribute to bitterness in Moka Pot coffee, including poor quality coffee beans, overheating the pot, incorrect extraction methods, unevenly ground coffee, and improper cleaning.

-1. Poor Quality Coffee Beans
+1. Low-Quality Coffee Beans

 One significant factor contributing to Moka Pot coffee’s bitterness is the use of poor-quality coffee beans.